-The work of the Arbitration Board is currently focused on expert appraisal, expert determination and arbitration cases.
-The other dispute resolution models, ie conciliation, mediation, anticipatory arbitration and expedited arbitration, are not commonly applied.
+The work of the Arbitration Board is currently focused on expert appraisal, expert determination and arbitral cases.
+The other dispute resolution models, ie mediation, conciliation, anticipatory arbitration and simplified arbitration, are not commonly applied.

-About one-third of arbitration cases are heard by one legal or one technical arbitrator acting alone.
+About one-third of arbitral cases are heard by one legal or one technical arbitrator acting alone.

 In recent years 18–25% of all hearings have been rescheduled, generally based on agreement between the parties.
 About 20% of all cases for which a hearing has been scheduled are settled before the date of the hearing.

 In 2017, approximately 40% of all arbitral cases ended with a settlement, while about 50% of cases ended with an award or some other ruling.
 The remaining 10% of cases were withdrawn or otherwise discontinued.